Quality of Life Programme

 Who is the Programme for?

-The Quality of Life programme is for adults 18 years and over.
+The Living Well Programme is for adults 18 years and over.
 It is suitable for you if you are:

 - living with one or more long-term health conditions (Click here for list of examples)